vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 ![image](/assets/2025-09-01/050.png)

-## Building and deploying the Hub FLow
+## Build and deploy the Hub Flow

-The Flow is triggered periodically every 10 seconds.
+The Flow automatically runs every 10 seconds.
 It reloads the Siemens S7 data source.
 After that it executes the function for turning the data source output into variable.
 Thats all out Hub Flow needs to do.

 ![image](/assets/2025-09-01/060.png)